-9 For more information about cue points, see this manual.
+10 For more information about cue points, see this manual.

-4.5 minutes per condition, yielding 13.5 minutes per condition and 27 minutes in total for both conditions.
+Participants will first perform the listening task in the structured condition.
+After this, the rating task and target detection task (see 2.3.2.) will be administered, followed by another iteration of the listening task to the random stream.
+The listening task will be divided into three blocks of 4.5 minutes per condition, yielding 13.5 minutes per condition and 27 minutes in total for both conditions.
 Participants will take a short break between blocks.